BushLife - Bonnechere Caves interior in Ontario, showcasing limestone formations.

 What to Wear to the Bonnechere Caves

 Despite outside temperatures, even on the hottest summer days, the cave’s temperature is cool and damp.
-For the most part, you will be walking on a boardwalk, but some sections are exposed to cave floors.
+As mentioned earlier, for the most part, you will be walking on a boardwalk with areas of exposed cave floors.
 These sections are usually wet and slippery.

-That being said, opt for sturdy footwear with good gripping soles or running shoes.
+That being said, opt for sturdy footwear with good gripping soles like the Merrell Moab or running shoes.
 Make sure you bring a sweater or light jacket.
 And lastly, do not forget to bring a water bottle.

 The caves are accessible to people of all ages but are not stroller-friendly.
 It would be advisable to bring a baby carrier.